21.01.2021 | Enjoy the mountains and the cool alpine air at the Muttsee

 The Muttsee Hut, an "oasis at 2501 metres a.s.l.", has 69 bunks.
 Hut warden Claudia and her team look after the guests.
 Aside from being the hosts they handle cooking, baking, waiting tables, housekeeping and repairs.
 And they do their job with heart and soul.

 What is the end destination for some is merely a stopover for others en route via the Kisten Pass Hut to Surselva and down to Brigels (approx. 7.5 hours, 20.2 km, ascent 1078 metres, descent 1670 metres).

-This trail now leads over the impressive Muttsee dam.
-After a short descent, a narrow trail leads up the "Chistli" Hut.
+A narrow trail leads up the "Chistli" Hut.
 It looks rather like an eagle's nest resting on the rocks.
-The view over the Selbsanft, Bifertenstock and Tödi is impressive, and the look down to the Limmern Reservoir is breath-taking.
+The view over the Selbsanft, Bifertenstock and Tödi is impressive, and the look down to the lake Limmern is breath-taking.

 From there the highest point of the hike at 2729 metres a.s.l. is quickly reached over a metal stairway.
 Then the trail goes in only one direction – down – first toward the Kisten Pass, and then more to the left passing the Biferten Hut and ending in the village of Brigels.